pypa/hatch/docs/config/environment.md

 ### Conditions

 You may specify certain extra keys for any inline table that will determine whether or not to apply that entry.
+These modifiers may be combined with others and any negative evaluation will immediately cause the entry to be skipped.

 #### Allowed values